 Embracing Forgiveness: 9 Steps to Letting Go

-Here are nine steps you can take to forgiving that person who hurt you deeply.
+Here are nine steps you can take to help you forgive that person who hurt you deeply.

 - Acknowledge your pain.
 Don't push it aside or pretend it did not happen.
-You might need to grieve over your loss of a relationship as this could be a part of the process of relieving the pain and moving on to forgiveness.
+You will need to grieve over your loss of a relationship, grieve the betrayal of trust.
+This could be a part of the process of relieving the pain, experiencing healing, and moving on to forgiveness.

 - Get a fresh perspective on the situation.
 For example, try to understand whether the act was deliberate or committed out of sheer insensitivity.
 As you gain a new perspective on the situation, this could help you to work through your emotions, and eventually lessen the pain.

 - Make a decision to forgive.
-Consider the benefits of forgiveness to your physical, emotional and spiritual health, and this could give you the drive to work through your decision to forgive.
+Consider the benefits of forgiveness to your physical, emotional and spiritual health.
+This could give you the drive to work through your decision to forgive.

 - Cultivate empathy.Try to understand the factors that could have caused the person to act the way he or she did.
 Consider how you might have responded in a similar situation and the probability that you might have made the same mistakes.

 - Pray for the person.
-Some persons in their journey to forgiveness have found it helpful to pray the same things that they desire for themselves for the people who hurt them.
-However, in a case where you know the person's greatest desire or need, for example, for a suitable job, you could pray about this.
+Some persons on their journey to forgiveness have found it helpful to pray the same things that they desire for themselves for the people who hurt them.
+For example, in a case where you know the person's greatest desire or need, say, for a suitable job, you could pray about this.
 Your praying should not be just going through the motions, but a heartfelt desire to bless the person.
 (See Romans 12: 17).

 - Set your focus on gratitude and kindness instead of wallowing in the misery of unforgiveness.
 Take time to think of the positives that could have resulted from what the person did and express your thankfulness.
 You could find it helpful as you consider Joseph's response to his older brothers who had sold him into slavery.
 Joseph said to his brothers, "You plotted evil against me, but God turned it into good, in order to preserve the lives of many people who are alive today because of what happened" (Genesis 50:20, Good News Bible).

-- You might find that you need to talk to an experienced Christian counselor who can help you to clarify and work through your feelings associated the offense, and assist you to move through the process of forgiveness.
+- You might find that you need to talk to an experienced Christian counselor who can help you to clarify and work through your feelings associated the offense.
+The person could assist you to move through the process of forgiveness.

 "Love does not keep a record of wrongs.
 Love is not happy with evil, but is happy with the truth, love never gives up; and its faith, hope and patience never fail."— 1 Corinthians 13: 5-7, Good News Bible